FourierFlows/FourierFlows.jl/README.md

 ## Example(s)

-See the child package [GeophysicalFlows.jl][] for example usage of FourierFlows for problems in Geophysical Fluid Dynamics.
+See the child package [GeophysicalFlows.jl][] for example usage of `FourierFlows.jl` for problems in Geophysical Fluid Dynamics.

 ## Developers